bauzaar/gulp-zilla/README.md

   ===========
-  Rather than manage one giant configuration file responsible for creating multiple tasks, each task has been broken out into its own file in gulp/tasks.
+  Rather than manage one giant configuration file responsible for creating multiple tasks, each task has been broken out into its own file in ./tasks.
 Any files in that directory get automatically required below.
-  To add a new task, simply add a new task file that directory. gulp/tasks/default.js specifies the default set of tasks to run when you run `gulp`.
+  To add a new task, simply add a new task file that directory.
+  ./tasks/default.js specifies the default set of tasks to run when you run gulp.
 */

 var fs = require('fs'),
     root_dir = process.cwd(),
-    relative_path = root_dir + '/node_modules/gulp-fishbone/';
+    relative_path = root_dir + '/node_modules/';

 process.GULP_FISHBONE_PARAMS = {
   base: root_dir + './path/to/base_folder',